Rodrigo Cunha: 2022 Alagoas gubernatorial election

 On October 30, he was defeated in the dispute, having 47.67% of the votes against Dantas' 52.33%.

+Mayor (2026–present)

+After the incumbent mayor of Maceió João Henrique Caldas stepped down on 4 April 2026 to run for the post of governor in Alagoas, Cunha was promoted to the mayorship after having been Vice Mayor since the beginning of 2025.

 Personal life

 Rodrigo Cunha separated in 2018 from Lavínia Cavalcanti, with whom he was married and had two children, João Juvenal, born in 2008, and Luna Ceci, born in 2011.

+Since 2020 Cunha is in a relationship with singer Millane Hora.
+They got engaged at the carnival in Salvador in 2023 and on 9 September 2024 they announced that they were expecting their first child together.
+Their son Heitor was subsequently born in March 2025.